-In this program manual, you will find information about our university and program, as well as specific forms, policies, and procedures that are utilized during practicum assignments.
-In addition to these resources, there are two recorded training videos for you to view that orient you to our University and program.
-Those links will be emailed to you.
+In this program manual, you will find information about our university and program.
+In addition to these resources, there is an additional, internal Clinical Practicum Manual, which will be emailed to you.

 You deserve high accolades for your willingness to train future professionals.
 Our profession depends on people like you to step forward and serve the next generation of professionals.
 We hope that you are able to embrace our Program's Philosophy and become part of what we call, The Brescia Difference, for our students during their clinical practicum training.
 We consider you an important extension of our Bearcat family.